“Kephrath” is a small town in the hill country of Canaan. It is the setting

 in October 2012 and March 2013.
 They are

-currently available online in one or both of epub and Amazon kindle format.
+currently available online in epub and Amazon kindle format.

-Matteh Publications have also published the kindle format
+Matteh Publications has also published the kindle format

 version of the PhD thesis

 available online in epub and kindle format.

 The Hebrew bible refers to this place as Kephirah, one of four towns spoken of as a

 group as the “Gibeonite” towns.
 They are said to be the first group of

 Canaanites prepared to make a treaty alliance with the Israelites when they established